 The same poor judgement stunts his attacking.
 Although on a technical level, Gerrard is one of the world’s best passers and possesses a near-perfect shot, he rarely knows the right time to use them.
 In closely-fought games a clear head is key, but Gerrard gets nervous, and the more nervous he gets the more desperate he gets.
 The odd poorly thought out long ball or speculative shot become the only option he chooses when things aren’t going his team’s way.
 This resulted in the stunning volleys against Olympiakos and West Ham – goals that will burned into Liverpool fans’ minds for eternity – but the ball rolling out of play has been far more frequent.

 As Arrigo Sacchi said of Gerrard: “When I was director of football at Real Madrid I had to evaluate the players coming through the youth ranks.
 We had some who were very good footballers.
 They had technique, they had athleticism, they had drive, they were hungry.
 But they lacked what I call knowing-how-to-play-football.
 They lacked decision making.
 They lacked positioning.
 They didn’t have the subtle sensitivity of football: how a player should move within the collective.
 And for many I wasn’t sure they were going to learn.
 You see, strength, passion, technique, athleticism, all of these are very important.
 But they are a means to an end, not an end in itself.
 They help you reach your goal, which is putting your talent at the service of the team and, by doing this, making both of you and the team greater.
 In situations like that, I just have to say, Gerrard is a great footballer, but perhaps not a great player.”

-Gerrard is aware of his gifts, and they have made him one of the best players of his generation, but a calmer head on his shoulders could have seen him become a true great.
-Instead, a less energetic Gerrard is spending the end of his Liverpool career frustrating fans with poor decision-making.
+Gerrard is aware of his gifts, and they have made him one of the best players of his generation, but a calmer head on his shoulders could have seen him become even greater.